 - Nice Hat: That yellow flannel hat he always wears.

 - I Just Want to Be Special: He's the only one in the Off-Beats who wants to be popular.

 - The Smart Guy: The smartest member of the Off-Beats.

 - Prometheus: Intelligent, strict, and mostly no-nonsense (Superego)

 - The Monkey: Arrogant, a Jerkass, and a trickster (Id)

 A purple alien with a remote controlled video camera, trying to teach Bob about various things.

-- Trickster Archetype: The monkey is clearly smarter than Bob, but generally uses his smarts to annoy Prometheus and manipulate Bob into ruining the lessons for laughs.
+- The Trickster: The monkey is clearly smarter than Bob, but generally uses his smarts to annoy Prometheus and manipulate Bob into ruining the lessons for laughs.